iamericfletcher/CoffeeFacts/README.md

 ## Middleware
 - `limiter`: Handles rate limiting.
 - `isAdmin`: Checks if the logged-in user is an admin.
+- `countRoutes`: Counts the number of backend routes hit by the user.

 ## UserFlow
 - User logs in with Auth0.